 - Hydrophobia M 24-70 V3 – For mirrorless cameras with 24-70, 24-105, 16-35, 14-24

-If you want to delve deeper into the particular topic, I’ve actually written a huge guide to the best camera rain covers, which explores both the Think Tank and Vortex covers, as well as many other solutions at different price points and for different situations.
+If you want to delve deeper into the particular topic, I’ve actually written a huge guide to the best camera rain covers, which explores all the options from companies like Manfrotto, Think Tank, Aquatech, Vortex Media and more.

 4. Desiccant Packs

 Desiccant is a solid chemical substance that absorbs water and it’s most commonly found in small packets inside items that you’ve just purchased online.
 Manufacturers include them in the packaging of anything that could be damaged in transit, or storage, from exposure to moisture.
 I’m sure that you’ve come across them many times!
 The smaller packs that you might find in clothing purchases aren’t too much use to us on their own, but you can buy much larger ones from B&H Photo, or similar online photo stores.

 These larger sizes are a great thing to have in your camera bag in cold and snowy environments.
 No matter how careful you are, as soon as your bag is open, a small amount of snow will find its way into your bag and melt instantly, creating a damn interior.
 Desiccant packs in your bag will help to soak up some of this moisture, and they are “rechargeable” by heating them up once you return to your home or hotel.
 Even if you are in a dry, cold environment, you still run the risk of excessive condensation forming on your gear and the silica desiccants will help to minimize the risks.

 5. Keep Your Memory Cards Warm (& Dry)